SDBranka/SDBranka/README.md

 <h1 align="center">Hello and thank you for stopping in, my name is Sam Branka.👋</h1>
 <h3 align="center">A Fullstack Developer and Biomedical Engineer from Michigan</h3>

-- 🔭 I’m currently working on **group and individual projects to strength and learn new skills**
+- 🔭 I’m currently working on **group and individual projects to strengthen and learn new skills**
 - 🌱 I’m currently learning **AI and Blockchain technologies**
 - 👯 I’m looking to **find new employment and to collaborate with other developers**
 - 👯 I’m looking to collaborate **with developers of all skill levels and disciplines**